-Thrush is a yeast infection of the mucus membrane lining the mouth and tongue.
+Thrush is a yeast infection of the tongue and lining of the mouth.

-Thrush occurs when a fungus called Candida overgrows in your mouth.
-A small amount of this fungus lives in your mouth most of the time.
-It is usually kept in check by your immune system and other germs that also normally live in your mouth.
+Thrush occurs in children and adults when too much of a fungus called Candida grows in your mouth.
+A small amount of this fungus normally lives in your mouth.
+It is usually kept in check by your immune system and other germs that also live in your mouth.

-However, when your immune system is weak or when the other normal bacteria die, the fungus can overgrow.
-The following factors can increase your chances of getting thrush:
+When your immune system is weak or when normal bacteria die, too much of the fungus can grow.

 Candida can also cause yeast infections in the vagina.

-Your doctor or dentist can almost always diagnose thrush by looking at your mouth and tongue.
-The sores have a distinct appearance.
+Your doctor or dentist can usually diagnose thrush by looking at your mouth and tongue.
+The sores are easy to recognize.

-If you have a weakened immune system, Candida can spread throughout your body, causing a widespread (invasive) infection.
-This might affect your:
+If your immune system is weak, Candida can spread throughout your body, causing a serious infection.

 Call your doctor if:

-If you get thrush often, your doctor may recommend taking antifungal medication on a regular basis to avoid repeat infections.
+If you get thrush often, your doctor may recommend taking antifungal medication on a regular basis to keep thrush from coming back.

 Candidiasis - oral; Oral thrush; Fungal infection - mouth; Candida - oral